 If you find yourself experiencing symptoms of the winter blues or Seasonal Affective Disorder and feel that it is hindering your everyday life, it may be time to find help.

 Please remember that there is absolutely no shame in reaching out!

 Mental health is just as important as physical help, so if you feel yourself struggling don’t wait until things go from bad to worse.
 The earlier you find help the better!

 I know it isn’t easy, but by taking that step you will be able to talk with someone who has a different view of you than a close friend or family member and can give insight into different skills and techniques that could be really helpful 🙂

 There are many companies, but one that I have heard good reviews of is Betterhelp.com.
-They offer options like live sessions, phone sessions, and many counselors will even text with you.
+They offer options like live sessions, and phone sessions, and many counselors will even text you.

 Have The Best Winter Yet!

 Feeling down or having depression is most likely due to a combination of factors, and while it’s not always possible to change all of them, there is a lot you can do.